cuayahuitl/SimpleDS/src/spectrogram/README.md

 # spectrogram
-A toy spectrogram tool in Python
+A toy spectrogram tool in Python -- from Travis Mick.

+Adapted by H. Cuayahuitl for its application to dialogue systems.